chriskilding/jackson-dataformat-ron/README.md

 - The `RONGenerator` uses direct calls to its delegate `Writer`.
 It does not use copy buffers.
 - There is no pretty printer for RON.
+- There are no custom de/serialization `Features` for the RONMapper.